// FIELD NOTES

 The Gel Label Guide: What Actually Matters on the Back of the Packet

-The Gut Training Protocol: How to Build Your Fueling Capacity Without Wrecking Your Stomach
+The Gut Training Protocol: How to Move from 30 to 90 g/h Without Wrecking Your Stomach

 The 20-Minute Pulse: Why Fueling Timing Matters More Than You Think

 Your gut gets worse at absorbing fuel as your workout goes on.
-The fix isn't eating more — it's eating earlier and on a rhythm.
+The fix isn't eating more — it's eating earlier on a fixed cadence: small doses, every 20 minutes, starting at minute 15.

 How Many Carbs Per Hour?
 A Practical Guide for Runners & Cyclists